chaseterry/game-selector/README.md

 Create a list of games, edit the list of games.
 Randomly select between the list of games, based on parameters.
 Associate games in the list with appletts that help with playing games.
 (Point tracker, dice, role selector)

 #####ToDo list:
-Make barebones tabbed system
+- Make barebones tabbed system
-randomize from static list
+- Randomize from static list
-editable list
+- Editable list
-appletts in extras page
+- Appletts in extras page
-associate appletts with games
+- Associate appletts with games
-local storage
+- Local storage